Scattering for the Equivariant U(1) Problem: Scattering for 2+1 Equivariant Einstein Wave Map System

 Finally,

 Now consider,

 Analogously, we have

+\end{enumerate} \end{proof} In summary, we considered the $2+1$ dimensional geometric equivariant wave maps equation coupled to the Einstein equations for general relativity.
+We reduced the geometric $2+1$ dimensional equivariant wave maps equation into a $4+1$ dimensional non-linear wave equation on the Minkowski space.
+This allows us to represent the solution into two parts: solutions of a homogeneous wave equation with the same initial data $v_S$ and a non-homogeneous wave equation with zero data $\bar{v}$.
+We then show that the energy of the latter goes to $0$ as $T \to \infty$:

-\end{enumerate} \end{proof} We would now like to remark on the decay rates for our scattering problem in comparison with the decay rates for the linear wave equation. \begin{remark} Suppose $u \fdg \mathbb{R}^{2+1} \to \mathbb{R}$ satisfies the linear wave equation
+as $T_0 \to \infty.$ In these estimates, the non-linear Morawetz estimate \eqref{morawetz-estimate} plays an important role.
+We would now like to remark on the decay rates for our scattering problem in comparison with the decay rates for the linear wave equation. \begin{remark} Suppose $ \phi \fdg \mathbb{R}^{2+1} \to \mathbb{R}$ satisfies the linear wave equation

-such that the smooth initial data $(u_0, u_1)$ is compactly supported or sufficiently rapidly decaying, then $u$ admits the decay rate:
+such that the smooth initial data $(\phi_0, \phi_1)$ is compactly supported or sufficiently rapidly decaying, then $\phi$ admits the decay rate:

 \end{remark} This decay rate has to be contrasted with the decay rate from the (standard) energy estimates:

 In the following we shall prove that this decay rate is also also consistent with the decay rate for the fully coupled 2+1 equivariant Einstein-wave map system.